-The first set of analyses involved independent sample t-tests to examine whether average scores differed by involvement.
-Figure 1 and Figure 2 below summarize these findings.
+Figure 1 and Figure 2 below summarize the average belongingness scores by level of involvement as well as the statistical significance of the results.
 Undergraduate students who were involved in at least one of the eleven activities in Table 1 had a significantly higher average belonging score than students who were not involved with on-campus activities.
 Similarly, graduate and professional students who were involved in at least one activity had a significantly higher average belonging score than students who were not involved with on-campus activities.